-Love Kinder chocolate?
-This Kinder cake has it all: soft chocolate sponge layers, creamy Kinder ganache, and crispy Kinder Bueno inside—finished with white chocolate buttercream.
-So good!
+Kinder cake made with soft chocolate sponge layers, creamy Kinder ganache, and crunchy Kinder Bueno pieces, finished with a smooth white chocolate buttercream.

 Ingredients You Need

-You need these ingredients to make this Kinder Bueno Cake :
+You’ll need these ingredients to make this Kinder cake:

 How To Make Kinder Bueno Cake

-Place the eggs, sugar, and vanilla in the bowl of a stand mixer fitted with the whisk attachment.
-Beat on high speed for at least 10 minutes, until the mixture doubles in volume.
+Whip the eggs, sugar, and vanilla in a stand mixer on high speed for about 10 minutes, until pale, thick, and doubled in volume.

-Meanwhile, sift together the dry ingredients: flour, unsweetened cocoa powder, baking powder, and salt.
+Sift together the flour, cocoa powder, baking powder, and salt.
+Whip the cold heavy cream in a separate bowl until fluffy.

-Melt the Kinder Maxi bars and baking chocolate with the cream in a saucepan over medium heat.
-Blend if needed until smooth.
-Pour into a bowl, cover with plastic wrap touching the surface, and refrigerate overnight.
+Melt the Kinder Maxi bars, chocolate, and cream until smooth.
+Pour into a bowl, cover with plastic wrap touching the surface, and chill overnight.

 Recipe Questions